Transformative Carbon Asset Facility (TCAF)

 - TCAF will test various methods to transparently transfer “mitigation outcomes” between parties and to provide stringent accounting and transparency, thereby ensuring the environmental integrity of the assets.

 Funds disbursement have not yet begun and is decided in coordination with the World Bank Global Practices and Country Management Units.
-A preliminary pipeline of 5-6 programs has been identified.
+A preliminary pipeline of 5-6 programs have been identified.
+The first potential TCAF activities are currently being evaluated.
+It is expected that the first contracts will be signed with partner countries in 2018.

 Initial commitment of USD 250 million (2016), and target of USD 500 million.